Skip to main content

 Description

 The Research Chair on Gambling, funded by the FRQ-SC and the Fondation Mise sur toi, offers an annual fellowship at the Master’s level.
 This fellowship seeks to encourage graduate research in the field of gambling under the aegis of the Research Chair.
-The research must be focused one of the following thematic poles: (i) gambling prevention; (ii) Indigenous studies.
+The Chair's research program includes the following priority thematic areas:

 Eligibility

-Candidates must hold a Bachelor’s degree.
-Candidates must be full-time students who are either continuing their Master’s program or who have been admitted into a Master’s program.
+Candidates must hold a Bachelor’s degree and be full-time students who have been admitted into a Master’s program.
 First year Master’s students will be given priority.
-Candidates must be supervised or co-supervised by a researcher affiliated to the Research Chair on Gambling.
-International candidates are responsible for obtaining the proper documents for their stay in Quebec.
+Candidates must be supervised or co-supervised by Dr. Sylvia Kairouz, holder of the Research Chair on Gambling.
+International candidates are responsible for obtaining the proper documents for their stay in Québec.

 Application procedure